developer-laoz396/teach-laoz-courses-generator/docs/PROCESS_DIAGRAMS.md

     A5->>A2: Inyecta Simulaciones/Gráficos en Markdown
     A5->>A5: Genera Presentaciones de Módulo
     A5->>A5: Genera Índice Global
+    A5-->>User: CURSO_COMPLETO.md generado

+    Note over User, A5: FASE 4.2: VERIFICACIÓN DE INTEGRIDAD User->>A13: Solicita Verificación
+    A13->>A13: Analiza contenido de todos los módulos A13->>A13: Busca 3 referencias por tema
+    A13->>A13: Valida actualidad y calidad
+    A13->>A13: Genera REFERENCIAS.md
+    A13->>A13: Genera REPORTE_VERIFICACION.md

+    alt Errores Críticos Detectados
+        A13-->>User: Reporte con Errores ❌
+        User->>A2: Corregir contenido
+    else Sin Errores Críticos
+        A13-->>User: Curso Verificado ✅
-    A5-->>User: Reporte Final "Ready to Ship"
+        A13-->>User: Reporte Final "Ready to Ship"
+    end
 ```

 ## 3. DIRECTORIO DE AGENTES